 Learning how to become a social media manager can lead to a flexible, exciting, and fast-paced job that you can do from home.
 But not that long ago, social media manager was virtually a non-existent role.

-These days, social media managers are in high demand everywhere for large companies to solopreneurs, like bloggers or consultants.
+These days, social media managers are in high demand everywhere from large companies to solopreneurs, like bloggers or consultants.
 Platforms like Facebook, Twitter, and Instagram are a massive part of a brand's marketing strategy, and social media managers can help business owners leverage those platforms to increase their exposure.

 What’s great about learning how to become a social media manager is that you don’t need a degree to work most social media management jobs from home.
 It does require working knowledge and the ability to find clients, but that’s exactly what I’m going to help you with today.